-Pre-release sampling data will be conducted consistent with Murdoch and Peven (2005), including individual weights to the nearest 0.1 gram.
+Pre-release sampling data will be conducted consistent with Hillman et al. 2017, including individual weights to the nearest 0.1 gram.
 Data collected will support monitoring questions 9.1, 9.2, 9.3 and 9.4 in the Monitoring Plan.
 PIT-tag monitoring will occur during the release period.
-At release, juvenile Chinook will pass through PIT-tag antennas connected to readers and data loggers.
 The release location and type (i.e., volitional, forced, or trucked) are recorded for each observation file created and uploaded to the PTAGIS database maintained by the Pacific States Marine Fisheries Commission after each year of release.
 PIT-tagged fish in each observation (release) file are assumed to represent untagged fish.
 Observation files will contain the PIT tags associated with the original tag files and will be used for analysis.
 The total number of fish released will be based on the population size at CWT tagging (100%), subtracting mortality enumerated by hatchery staff that occurred from tagging to release.
+Fish will also be assessed using indices of precocity/residualism as described in section 10 permits.